dungthtd9126/LK_pwnyable_learning/LK01/readme.md

 UNWIND_HINT_EMPTY
 ```

-Since it's built using (rdi is the original rsp), you need to place the data used by swapgs 0x10 bytes away from the gadget call.
+Since it's built using (rdi is the original rsp), you need to place the data used by `iretq` 0x10 bytes away from the `iretq` call.

 ```c
 *chain++ = bypass_kpti;